daniellockyer/apkdiff/README.md

 apkdiff
 ===

-Diff two version of an APK.
+Diff two versions of an APK.
 Useful for seeing what changes have been made after an update.

 The output is currently in a 'git diff'-style but there are plans for HTML reports.